+"The publishers keep on saying "We've got to bring you over next year".
+I think I've found the logical flaw in this invitation..."

+176 THOUGHTS AND THEMES

+6

+Editorial Comments

-"The publishers keep on saying "We've got to bring you WORDS FROM THE MASTER over next year".
-I think I've found the logical flaw in this invitation. . . " 182 THOUGHTS AND THEMES 6 Editorial Comments The Origin of the APF The first person ever to publicly suggest the concept of collecting annotations for Terry's books was Tor Iver Wilhelmsen, a Usenet poster from Norway.
-On 2 February 1992 (this was all of three days after alt.fan.pratchett was created!), he wrote in a message to the newsgroup: "Does anyone feel up to compiling a list of the various references to other works that crops up in Pratchett's works, such as the Lovecraftian inspirations (Bel-Shammaroth, the Dungeon Dimensions, The Place The Dragons Dwell etc.), more like an 'annotations' collection??"
+The Origin of the APF

+The first person ever to publicly suggest the concept of collecting annotations for Terry's books was Tor Iver Wilhelmsen, a Usenet poster from Norway.
+On 2 February 1992 (this was all of three days after alt.fan.pratchett was created!), he wrote in a message to the newsgroup:

+"Does anyone feel up to compiling a list of the various references to other works that crops up in Pratchett's works, such as the Lovecraftian inspirations (Bel-Shammaroth, the Dungeon Dimensions, The Place The Dragons Dwell etc.), more like an 'annotations' collection??"

 There was no immediate response, but Nathan Torkington started maintaining a broader FAQ (Frequently Asked Questions list) for the newsgroup soon after that, and included a couple of explanations of references that were cropping up often.

-People continued asking for explanations and discovering new references, however, and on 29 July 1992 I posted the following message (in a discussion about Small Gods, which had just been released): "It's difficult to come up with more Small Gods gags from memory, though.
+People continued asking for explanations and discovering new references, however, and on 29 July 1992 I posted the following message (in a discussion about Small Gods, which had just been released):

+"It's difficult to come up with more $Small\ Gods$ gags from memory, though.
 There were so many I'm sure I did not get all of the references.

 Which brings me to the fact that I more and more wish that there was an "Annotated Pratchett" file somewhere.
 The FAQ makes a good start, but it could be a whole project in its own right.

 Tell you what; if people are interested in this, I'm willing to start the Annotated Pratchett Project right here and now."

 The reaction to this proposal was overwhelming (well, Nathan thought it was a good idea - turns out I didn't need any more encouragement than that), and eventually the first publicly released version of the APF (v1.4) was posted to alt.fan.pratchett on 12 August 1992.
 This time there really was a large and enthusiastic response on the newsgroup, and from then on the APF was a going concern.

+Version history and Timeline

+- 2 February 2008 v9.0.5

+- Making mention of (or correcting) new book titles: Nation, I Shall Wear Midnight, Unseen Academicals, Scouting For Trolls, and Raising Taxes.

+- A few small fixes and corrections.

+- 3 September 2006 v 9.0.4

+- Fixing some broken links.

+- 2 July 2005 v9.0.3

+- Updating book release data

+- Adding an entry for Where's My Cow?

+- 23 January 2005 v9.0.2

+- Fixing some broken URLs.

+- 29 August 2004 v9.0.1

+- A couple of small fixes and corrections.

+- Adding information about new book titles: Thud, Wintersmith and When I Am Old I Shall Wear Midnight.

-Version history and Timeline 17 August 2004 - v9.0 - Size: 2041 entries, 20703 lines, 916 kB. - 'Breadth-first' release: no book left unannotated, although not every book annotated exhaustively yet. - First official PDF typeset format. - PDF/PostScript version now double-columned, with many other tweaks.
+- 17 August 2004 v9.0

+- Size: 2041 entries, 20703 lines, 916 kB.

+- 'Breadth-first' release: no book left unannotated, although not every book annotated exhaustively yet.

+- First official PDF typeset format.

+- PDF/PostScript version now double-columned, with many other tweaks.

-24 December 2000 - 10 July 2001 - v7a.5.x - Size: 1777 entries, 18065 lines, 806 kB. - Series of quick incremental 'development' releases. - Mike Kew joins as APF Assistant Editor and does most of the work. - HTML version becomes XHTML/CSS-compliant. - Experimentally available in PDF typeset format.
+- 24 December 2000 10 July 2001 v7a.5.x

+- Size: 1777 entries, 18065 lines, 806 kB.

+- Series of quick incremental 'development' releases.

+- Mike Kew joins as APF Assistant Editor and does most of the work.

+- HTML version becomes XHTML/CSS-compliant.

+- Experimentally available in PDF typeset format.

-$16 \, June \, 1996 - v7a.0$
+16 June 1996 - v7a.0

 - Size: 1300 entries, 13680 lines, 615 kB.

 - Pratchett Archives and mirrors now use lspace.org domain.

 - First official HTML version and web pages.